thumbnail image

 Its a dirty job...
 If we find your crack is leaking or showing signs of movement.
 We excavate (with a shovel) the area and seal it from the outside.

-Not only do we seal the crack from the outside, we a seal large area around the crack in case there are any off shooting cracks that can leak.
+Not only do we seal the crack from the inside and outside, we a seal large area around the crack in case there are any off shooting cracks that can leak.

 • Behncke Construction